The Swisse Manuka Honey Detoxifying Facial Mask claims to deeply cleanse and hydrate skin, particularly that prone to blemish and congestion.

 The mask comes in a dark brown glass screw top jar.
 It does not have a spatula or dispenser of any type which raises the possibility of contamination.
 I have several empties of this product.
 Having applied it with both fingers and a brush, I am pleased to report that the mask has never degraded but rather maintained its properties and effectiveness.

 With a relatively small number of ingredients and claims of preservative and chemical free content, it’s not surprising that the CosDNA report is pretty clean.
-For similar reasons, the EWG Skin Deep Cosmetic Database gave it a clean report also.
+For similar reasons, the EWG Skin Deep Cosmetic Database also rated it clean.

 Apply with fingers or a brush over a clean face avoiding eyes and lips.
 Swisse have released a video showing the recommended application.
 I prefer to smooth it on with a brush instead of fingers.
 Although both are equally effective, the former is simply less messy.

-I love fragrance free skincare, or at least skincare that has no artificially added fragrance.
+I love skincare that has no artificially added fragrance.
 This has a slight clay smell resulting from the ingredients themselves which is to be expected.
 It is not overwhelming and quite okay, not at all irritating (to me at least).

-The RRP for the 70g jar is AUD$17.99, however, you can often find it on sale.
+The recommended retail price for a 70g jar of the Swisse Manuka Honey Mask is AUD$20.99, however, you can often find it on sale.
 A jar will typically last around 3 months depending on how often and how thickly you apply it.

-It is widely sold online and in Australia in leading pharmacies, supermarkets and department stores.
+It is widely sold online and in Australia, it can also found be in leading pharmacies, supermarkets and department stores.
 Buying it supports local business as it is Australian made.

-Swisse recommend using the product within 12 months of opening.
-With regular use (2-3 times a week), there is little risk of waste.
+Swisse recommends using the product within 12 months of opening.
+With regular use (2-3 times a week), there is little risk of waste or contamination.